BogdanVV/master-app-be/README.md

-## Files needed for starting the project
+## Files needed for running the project

 - `config/config.yml`
 - `.env`